Illinois Public Sector Cybersecurity Summit 2025 Banner

 9:15 am Central

-Keynote – Inside the Hacker's Playbook: Learning From Attackers To Optimize Defenses
+Keynote – Inside the Hacker's Playbook: Learning from Attackers to Optimize Defenses

 Hackers and bad actors have become more sophisticated than ever.
 Understanding how they operate and approach the attack vector is crucial to understanding the complexities of a potential cyber-attack.
 In this session, ethical Hacker Mishall Khan will walk us through a cyber battle - exploring each layer of an attack from the perspective of both the attacker and defender.
 Join us as we discuss best practices to enhance our security posture while providing actionable insights to fortify your defenses.